edivalue/port_scanner_ev/README.md

 A simple Python script that scans for open ports on a specified host.
 The script is multi-threaded to speed up the scan process.
 It is a tool used by system administrators and security analysts to identify potential vulnerabilities in a network.

 # Usage

-Clone the repository using git clone https://github.com/<username>/port-scanner.git Run cd port-scanner to enter the project directory
-Run the script using python3 port_scanner.py <hostname or IP address> or simply ./port_scanner.py <hostname or IP address> if executable permission is set
+Run the script using python3 scanner.py <hostname or IP address> or simply ./scanner.py <hostname or IP address> if executable permission is set
 The script will scan for open ports between port 1 and port 8000 and output the results on the console

 # Contributing